SargeyWargey/Homoothya/Story/Drafts/Chapter_20.md

 He turned to one of his men.
 The soldier saluted and rode off going to bring up the main force.
 They'd confirmed the location.
 Would position tonight, attack at dawn.

-Through the scouts, they told me: "You did well.
+Through the scouts, they told me, "You did well.
 Now you rest."

 But I wasn't done.
 Not yet.
 Because as the afternoon wore into evening, more soldiers arrived.
 More than I'd ever seen.
-They spread out through the draws and arroyos, staying hidden from the canyon, positioning themselves.
+They spread out through the draws and arroyos, staying hidden from the canyon as they positioned themselves.

 And they kept me with them.
 Close enough to answer questions through the scouts.
 Close enough to confirm details.
 Close enough to watch as they planned how to kill my family most efficiently.

 I watched the officers studying a map, pointing, tracing routes.
 The scouts translated some of it, explaining to each other in broken Yavapai what was being planned.
 The approach from above.
 Along the rim.
 Men positioned directly above the cave mouth before dawn.
 When the sun rises, anyone in the entrance will be silhouetted.
 Easy targets.

-And below sharpshooters on the slopes.
+And below, sharpshooters on the slopes.
 Anyone who tries to escape runs into crossfire.

 I understood enough from the scouts' broken words and gestures.
 Understood they were planning to trap my family.
 To surround them.